pourmalek/CovidVisualizedCountry/README.md

 <br/><br/>

-### Selected graphs for Canada national level and provinces are displayed in separate web pages.
-This facilitates side-by-side comparisons.
+### Selected graphs for Canada national level and provinces are displayed in separate web pages, links to which are provided below.
+This facilitates side-by-side comparisons across provinces and the national level.

   <br/><br/>